If you are looking for a cool, off-the-beaten-track location for your holidays in Italy, Torino might be the perfect place for you.

 8. Torino is famous for its historic cafès.
 Elegant and refined, Torino has always been considered “the Italian Paris” and therefore the cafè culture is deeply rooted in the city.
 Some of the most famous cafès, all in the city center, are Caffè Fiorio, Baratti&Milano, Caffè San Carlo, Caffè Torino, Platti, but two places deserve a special mention: Al Bicerin, founded in 1763, which gives its name to a drink made of espresso, hot chocolate and whipped cream carefully layered and served in a small rounded glass, and Caffè Mulassano, a superbly decorated Art Nouveau style cafè which is famous for being the place where the tramezzino, a type of sandwich which you can now find everywhere in Italy, was invented.

 9. Shopping in Torino is a real treat.
-If you walk down Via Roma and Via Garibaldi, the two main shopping streets in the city, you’ll find the usual chain stores and fast fashion spots you find everywhere in the world but as soon as you turn the corner, you’ll find unique shops like Melissa Erboristeria, for example, where you can buy great teas and organic beauty products or Bagni Paloma, where you’ll find all the trendiest brands for clothing and accessories.
-Moreover, in Torino you’ll find the market of Porta Palazzo, the biggest market in Europe, where you can buy all sorts of things, and the Balon, the antique market held every Saturday, which becomes the huge Gran Balon every second Sunday of the month.
+If you walk down Via Roma and Via Garibaldi, the two main shopping streets in the city, you’ll find the usual chain stores and fast fashion spots you find everywhere in the world but as soon as you turn the corner, you’ll find unique shops like Melissa Erboristeria, for example, where you can buy great teas and organic beauty products or V17 Concept Lab, where you’ll find jewelry and lots of unique accessories.
+In Torino, you’ll also find the market of Porta Palazzo, the biggest market in Europe, where you can buy all sorts of things and the Balon, the antique market held every Saturday, which becomes the huge Gran Balon every second Sunday of the month.
 There you’ll find treasures of every kind and it’s so big it might take hours to explore it properly.

 Inside Melissa Erboristeria, one of the coolest shops in the city